Principal Investigator ARC Archaeology, Resources & Culture Sandra Gaskell, RPA, MS, MA Archaeology-Anthropology PhD Candidate- in progress

 2003-present Southern Sierra Miwuk Nation Tribal Archives and Archaeology

 Zoning and variance hearing specialist: Advanced planning principles accepted practices, and techniques of planning and land use provided to customers to gain municipal approvals; high-rise, waterfront, shopping centers, strip malls and historic districts Municipal approvals varied by project, including zoning variances, easements, ADA compliance, visibility studies, and development of local sign ordinances.
+LInguistic mapping for the genealogical representation.
 Provide official archaeological research to determine existence of significant impact upon historic and cultural resources.
 Delivered architectural renderings, 3-D models and web design.
 All publications for clients are illustrated and mapped by the artist.

 1986-2000 Arnold Mobile Glass and Sequoia Glass – Lic.
 Contractor Glazing and historic architectural glass Owner / Contractor profitable glass manufacturing company beginning with Sequoia Glass and Arrow Glass company.
 Refocused business product line from multiple markets to specific automobile applications up to and including receiving a patent for development of an emergency response tool to be used in automobile accidents.
 Responsible for all aspects of for profit business including personnel management, fiscal management, budgetary operations, marketing and customer service.
 Heritage glass reconstruction and repair.